Bodi White

-Mack A. "Bodi" White, Jr. (born April 7, 1956) is an American politician from Louisiana who has represented District 6 in the Louisiana State Senate since 2012.
+Mack A. "Bodi" White, Jr. (born April 7, 1956) is an American politician from Louisiana who represented District 6 in the Louisiana State Senate from 2012 to 2024.
 A Republican, White previously served in the Louisiana House of Representatives for District 64 between 2004 and 2012.

 Electoral history

 White was first elected to the Louisiana House of Representatives in 2003, succeeding Tony Perkins.
 In 2011, White successfully ran for the Louisiana State Senate's 6th district, narrowly defeating Exxon executive Mike Mannino in the first round.

 In 2016, White ran for East Baton Rouge Parish mayor-president, but lost in the runoff election to Democrat Sharon Weston Broome.